Dr. Charlotte vanOyen-WitvlietLavern '39 and Betty DePree '41 VanKley Professor of Psychology

 - Towsley Research Scholar Award, 2000–2004

-- Ten Psi Chi Regional Research Awards won by Professor Witvliet's student research teams
+- Fourteen Psi Chi Regional Research Awards won by student researchers working in Professor Witvliet's lab

-Professor Witvliet has received external grants for her research from:
+Professor Witvliet has involved students in all of her external grant-funded research from:

 - John Templeton Foundation